bbnogaia/bbnogaia/README.md

 - Node.js

 ## Fun facts about me :p
-I really enjoy watching football (yes the one you play with feet and that's definitely not soccer) and i'm currently working on a web application for amateur football teams!!
+I really enjoy watching football (yes the one you play with feet and that's definitely not called soccer) and i'm currently working on a web application for amateur football teams!!
 I also like anime, black cats and taking pictures ;)